S

 Avg

 What it does: Calculates the arithmetic mean of numeric values.
-Blanks are ignored.
+Blank values are ignored.

 Use case: Satisfaction score by department